It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 I first came here as a student in 63.

-I lived a big part of my life, at least part-time in Washington.
+I lived a big part of my life at least part-time in Washington.

 I never could get over how people in this town reacted to snow.

-I am convinced that infants born in Washington are taken from the arms of their loving mothers right when they're born into a room where someone shows a film of a snowstorm with shrieking, screaming people, so those children come to believe that snow is a mortal enemy, like a nuclear attack, because I've seen for over 40 years here, people in this town go into a full-scale panic at the thought of a snowfall.
+So those children come to believe that snow is a mortal enemy, like a nuclear attack, because I've seen for over 40 years here, people in this town go into a full-scale panic at the thought of a snowfall.

 This is on the floor of the Senate today.

-I thought uh global warming.
+I thought global warming.

-Any rate, we joke about it.
+At any rate, we joke about it.

 Those of us from parts of the country that get snow and how to live with it can't get over how crazy the reaction is in Washington many times.